 This ties in very well with another major event that took place in around 2300 BC, after which there was little Neolithic activity in Orkney.
-It appears to have been a worldwide occurrence, possibly involving a storm of meteors or comet fragments again, leading to abrupt climate change, sudden sea level changes, catastrophic inundations, and widespread seismic and volcanic activity.
+It appears to have been a worldwide occurrence, possibly involving asteroid or comet-fragment impacts again, leading to abrupt climate change, sudden sea level changes, catastrophic inundations, widespread seismic activity and evidence for massive volcanic activity.

 This event led to the collapse of many cultures worldwide, and it caused a climatic change for Scotland and the Orkney islands, which became wetter thereafter.
 Could this have pushed the remaining Neolithic Orcadians further south?
 Whatever the case, the Bronze Age had started in Northern Europe, and in Britain the Beaker culture came to the fore.
 The time of Orkney’s Neolithic culture had come to an end.

 For more on the 3200/3100 BC event, check out these webpages: